transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 This problem is caused by a bug introduced by the Chrome browser `Version 77.0.3865.90 (Official Build) (64-bit)` that causes actions from the browser to fail.
 {: tsCauses}

 To resolve this problem, open the console in a new browser tab in Chrome.
 Any identities that you saved in your console wallet will persist in the new browser tab.
-To avoid this problem you can downgrade your Chrome browser version.
+To avoid this problem you can upgrade your Chrome browser version.
 Ensure you have downloaded all of your wallet identities to your local machine before closing your browser.
 {: tsResolve}